 “It’s a privilege to join the Groton Hill Music Center Board at this exciting time for the organization.
 It’s been said that music is the strongest form of magic and I look forward to being part of the magical community that is Groton Hill.”

 Dave Riggert, Groton, has served as CFO of Bemis Associates Inc. based in Shirley, MA, for over 23 years.
 He is the Chair of Groton Hill’s Investment Committee.
 Dave also serves on the Board of Southworth International Group Inc. of Portland (ME) and as a Trustee of the Groton Public Library Endowment.
 He holds a B.S. in Finance from Boston College and an M.B.A. from Northeastern University.
-Dave’s wife Karen is a past Groton Hill Board member and their three (now adult) children all attended Groton Hill Music School.
+Dave’s three (now adult) children all attended Groton Hill Music School.

 Bob Anderson, Groton, is a Past Board Chair of Groton Hill Music.
 A former CEO of GenRad, Inc. and a former Director of LeCroy Corp., he co-founded a startup electronics company, and for over 25 years has been a director or advisor to multiple startups and emerging companies.
 His B.S. degrees in E.E. and Industrial Management are from MIT.
 Bob has an avid interest in classical music and is a piano jazz student at Groton Hill Music School.
 He and his wife Judy have lived in Groton for 28 years.

 “It has been a pleasure to serve on the Board to help Groton Hill Music Center grow into a premiere organization providing outstanding professional performances, teaching music skills to thousands of adults and children, and donating both to underserved communities.”